mbloch/mapshaper/docs/development/frame-tool-design.md

   feature near a curved-edge extremum is not cropped.
 - Projection is safe when the frame and content initially share an `ArcCollection`; dynamic display-CRS preview uses the same effective bounds.
+- Projection tests must cover the configuration `-frame` actually produces — the frame alone in its own dataset — and not only the shared-`ArcCollection` case.
+Targeting a data layer projects the frame to the same CRS; a frame already in the destination CRS produces no message; `-proj lcc` expands its parameters once and applies them to both; a round trip back to lat-long leaves the frame in degrees.
 - Generic attribute removal can deliberately demote a frame; frame-aware geometry commands preserve its canonical record and rectangular result.
 - `-update-frame` for each option, and each of the three gesture combinations;